chopfitzroy/admin.runtime.fm/README.md

 ansible-playbook main.yml
 ```

+#### Propagation delays 🛑

+During intial deployment there were delays between deploying the site and the SSL certificates being correctly registered.

+When deploying allowing up to 24 hours for certificates to be registered.

 ### Reasoning 🤔

 Why Ansible?
 It runs everywhere and is fairly simple to port over to other operating systems when required.